-Overall accuracy.
-Table I presents the overall accuracy of Smokey in the three real deployments.
-During the 5 workdays, Smokey detects 693, 712 and 513 activities in environment (a), (b) and (c) respectively.
+1) Overall Accuracy: We present the overall accuracy in three real deployments in Table I. During the experiments, Smokey detects 693, 712 and 513 activities in environment (a), (b) and (c), respectively.
+An activity is defined as a series of motions within the time window.
 We artificially define an activity lasts five minutes equaled to the time length of smoking, which is a little bit different from the definition activity in semantics.
 Therefore, the number of activities are less than conventional wisdom.
-On the whole, Smokey successfully detects 92.8% of the smoking activities and misjudges 2.3% of the normal activities.
-In the relatively static environment in the apartments where are usually occupied by the single occupant, the TPR of Smokey can be as high as 0.976 and the average FPR is low to 0.008.
-In the relatively dynamic environment in the office room where many people come in and got out frequently, the TPR of Smokey drops to 0.919 and the FPR increases to 0.097.
+On the whole, Smokey successfully detects 92.8% of the smoking activities and misjudges 2.3% of the normal activities as smoking.
+In the relatively static environment such as the apartments that are usually occupied by the single occupant, the TPR of Smokey can be as high as 0.976 and the average FPR is low to 0.008.
+In the relatively dynamic environment in the office room where people come in and got out frequently, the TPR of Smokey drops to 0.919 and the FPR increases to 0.097.